1. Who is my housing specialist?

-Definitely not, whenever there is any kind of change in income, which is different from what has been reported, last, it must be reported in person immediately, not over the phone or by mail
+Definitely not.
+Whenever there is any kind of change in income it must be reported in person immediately, not over the phone or by mail.

-AS LONG AS YOU REPORT THE CHANGE IN YOUR HOUSEHOLD WITHING TEN (10) DAYS OF THE CHANGE YOU WILL NOT BE IN JEAPORDY OF ACCUMULATING A DEBT WITH SECTION *
+AS LONG AS YOU REPORT THE CHANGE IN YOUR HOUSEHOLD WITHIN TEN (10) DAYS OF THE CHANGE YOU WILL NOT BE IN JEOPARDY OF ACCUMULATING A DEBT WITH SECTION 8.

 10. If my income exceeds the limit am I removed from Section 8?

-Not necessarily, if at any time that it is discovered that you are over-income, your Section 8 voucher will be held for you to use again writing a six0month period if your income once again falls below the income limit.
+Not necessarily.
+If at any time it is discovered that you are over income, your Section 8 voucher will be held for you to use again within a six-month period if your income once again falls below the income limit.
 It is up to you to report if this occurs.
-Meantime, you will be responsible to pay the rent in full directly to the landlord.
+In the meantime, you will be responsible to pay the rent in full directly to the landlord.